Cross sections for neutron-induced reactions from surrogate data: revisiting the Weisskopf-Ewing approximation for $(n,n^{\prime})$ and $(n,2n)$ reactions: Assessing the validity of the Weisskopf-Ewing Approximation

 In the first step, we obtain the $G_{\chi}^{CN}(E_{ex},J^\pi)$ from well-calibrated Hauser-Feshbach calculations that involve the relevant decay channels.
 We selected $n + ^{90}$Zr, $n + ^{157}$Gd, and $n + ^{238}$U as representative cases for neutron reactions on spherical and deformed nuclei, with the uranium case representing a nucleus for which fission competes with particle evaporation and $\gamma$ emission.

 For each nucleus, we carried out a full Hauser-Feshbach calculation of the neutron-induced reaction and calibrated the model parameters to give an overall good fit of the known neutron cross sections.
 This local optimization of model parameters allows us to isolate the spin-parity effects from model uncertainties.
-Our optimization procedure accounted for pre-equilibrium effects.
+Our optimization procedure accounted for pre-equilibrium effects using the two-exciton model \cite{KONING200415}, and other competing decay channels.
 This is necessary to accurately and realistically reproduce the data without biasing the model-space parameters.
 In contrast, the calculations described in this and the following section include only contributions from \cn decay.
 This is consistent with the goal of investigating the ability to determine the compound cross section from a \we analysis of surrogate data.

 The calculations were carried out with Hauser-Feshbach codes {\sc Stapre}~\cite{Uhl:76} and {\sc YAHFC-MC}~\cite{YAHFC:18}.
 The results discussed here are obtained using the latter.
 We extracted the branching ratios $G_{xn}^{CN}(E,J^\pi)$ for one- and two-neutron emission ($x=1$ and 2, respectively) for a range of spin and parity values of the initially formed compound nuclei $^{91}$Zr$^*$, $^{158}$Gd$^*$, and $^{238}$U$^*$, and investigated their behavior as a function of the excitation energy $E_{ex}$ of the CN.
 Our findings are discussed in Section~\ref{subsec_results_decayProbs}.